i0brendan0/pokeemerald-expanded-1-10-0/README.md

 ### New Features (PENDING)

-TMs 51-120 need descriptions
-add new incense graphics

     - Event Items that unlock areas for Legendary Pokemon to be caught can now be obtained from the second floor of a Pokemon Center.
         - Will include new Event Items to be used for unobtainable Legendary Pokemon.
+    - Cut trees will no longer reappear when entering the map.
-    - Cut trees and Rock Smash rocks that block progress or access to certain areas will no longer reappear when re-entering the map.
+    - Rock Smash rocks on Route 111 will no longer reappear when entering the map.
-        - Locations with rocks that only block progress will be given more rocks to break.
+        - Additional temporary rocks will be added to the route.
     - Legendary Pokemon will respawn when the player enters the Hall of Fame if they weren't caught already.
         - Deoxys, Mew, Ho-Oh, Lugia, and the Eon Duo that isn't chosen as the roamer already do.
         - Groudon and Kyogre will respawn after talking to someone at the Weather Institute.
         - Rayquaza will respawn like this naturally.
         - The Eon Duo chosen as the roamer will respawn after looking at the TV again.
+(Will generate new stats each time.)
     - Certain Pokeballs in the world will give a higher amount of that item.
     - 18 trainers are scattered throughout Hoenn, one for each type.
 Defeating them will give a bonus to damage done by their type.
     - Certain Pokemon have type changes.
 To help decide if these changes are good or not, visit [this form](https://docs.google.com/forms/d/e/1FAIpQLScKd_1CYb4mHNBIM4shUubUGBgedT6iaY6hVtMExTkFXhBtIA/viewform?usp=share_link) to give me your thoughts on them.